 In 1956, Egyptian President Gamal Abdel Nasser nationalised the Suez Canal and ordered the evacuation of Egypt from the British and French forces.
 Most of the share capital in the Suez Canal Company belonged to the British and French governments.
 Naseer’s move caused a stir in both countries. power

 Therefore, Israel and later Britain and France attacked Egypt to protect their commercial/trade interests dependent on the Suez Canal.
-The aim of this attack was to re-establish control of the West and remove Egyptian President Gamal Abdel Nasser from his dominion.
+This attack aimed to re-establish control of the West and remove Egyptian President Gamal Abdel Nasser from his dominion.

 After the war broke out, the Soviet Union, the United States, and the League of Nations intervened politically, and the invading countries Israel, Britain, and France were forced to retreat.
-The United Nations was in favour of sending a peacekeeping force to Egypt to establish peace there, and the Suez Canal was opened to the movement of ships from all countries in 1957.
+The United Nations favoured sending a peacekeeping force to Egypt to establish peace there, and the Suez Canal was opened to the movement of ships from all countries in 1957.

-How Nationalization of Canal Caused The Suez Canal Crisis
+5.3.
+How the Nationalization of Canal Caused The Suez Canal Crisis

-The Suez Canal Crisis was primarily brought on by Gamal Abdel Nasser, the Egyptian president, nationalizing the canal in July 1965.
+The Suez Canal Crisis was primarily brought on by Gamal Abdel Nasser, the Egyptian president, nationalising the canal.
 The governments of France and Great Britain held jurisdiction over the canal.

-The Suez Canal was nationalized by Egyptian President Gamal Abdel Nasser primarily for financial reasons.
-He focused on finding more finance for the completion of the Aswan High Dam even though the funds for the Aswan Dam’s construction turned out to be insufficient.
+The Suez Canal was nationalised by Egyptian President Gamal Abdel Nasser primarily for financial reasons.
+He focused on finding more finances to complete the Aswan High Dam even though the funds for its construction were insufficient.

-It was feared by France and the Brits that Naseer would block oil supplies from the Persian Gulf by closing the canal.
+France and the Brits feared Naseer would block oil supplies from the Persian Gulf by closing the canal.

-The decision to nationalize the canal enraged the French and the British and exacerbated the Suez canal crisis.
+The decision to nationalise the canal enraged the French and the British and exacerbated the Suez Canal crisis.
 The British and French plotted with the Zionists to retake possession of the canal from the Egyptians rather than Nasser giving proper compensation to the canal’s original proprietors.

 France was outraged at Egypt for assisting Algerian insurgents fighting the French.
 Britain was furious because Nasser’s pan-Arab program was costing it influence.
 Periodically, Israel and the Egyptian army engaged in border combat.

-By March 1957, all of the troops had left the area, and Egypt’s dominance over the Suez Canal had been acknowledged.
 A further indication of Great Britain’s growing sway in West Asia was the Suez Canal crisis.
-Since the Ottoman Empire’s dissolution and the emergence of the US as the new power, Great Britain has been in control of it.
+Since the dissolution of the Ottoman Empire and the emergence of the US as the new power, Great Britain has controlled it.

 Throughout the conflict in 1967, the canal was once more shut down.
 During the 1973 Yom Kippur War, as Egyptian-Israeli ties began to improve, it was reopened once more in 1975.